bloxstreet/support/docs/hr-information/activity-information.md

 Please note that one week's minutes of activity are not transferable to another week.
 For example, if you complete 180 minutes in one week, you are **not** set for three weeks.

-To facilitate activity tracking, we use Hyra.
+To facilitate activity tracking, BloxStreet uses Hyra.
 If you haven't already, please sign up for Hyra using [this link](https://app.hyra.io/get-started).
 HRs who lose their minutes on Hyra are encouraged to create a ticket in the BloxStreet Staffing Support server, making sure to use the format shown in the ticket.

 ### <font color="#C21807">Inactivity Notices</font>